MariaDB versus MySQL - Features

 - CHECKSUM TABLE is faster.

-- There are some improvements to the DBUG code to make its execution faster when debug is compiled in but not used.
+- There are some improvements to DBUG code to make its execution faster when debug is compiled in but not used.

 - Our use of the Aria storage engine enables faster complex queries (queries which normally use disk-based temporary tables).
-The Aria storage engine is used for internal temporary tables, which should give a speedup when doing complex selects.
+The Aria storage engine is used for internal temporary tables, which should give you a speedup when doing complex selects.
 Aria is usually faster for temporary tables when compared to MyISAM because Aria caches row data in memory and normally doesn't have to write the temporary rows to disk.